Where do you work, and what’s your job title?

 Tell us about your job.

 I jump on whatever product is currently in development and hit the ground running, to make it more usable and up to date.
 I get to forge ahead with my own process since I’m the only UX designer.
 We have more than 10 products globally, so it’s important to prioritize what needs my attention in the backlog.
 It really reiterated to me the importance of working closely with my team—especially my product owner—to develop a workflow that allows us to collaborate effectively.
-I spend a majority of my time in the breakout areas sketching something out (lots and lots of data visualization currently), harassing people to be my testing guinea pigs, on calls with clients like L’oreal or Walmart, or huddling with the development team and my product owner for grooming.
+I spend a majority of my time in the breakout areas sketching something out (lots and lots of data visualization currently), harassing people to be my testing guinea pigs, on calls with clients across different industries like beauty and retail, or huddling with the development team and my product owner for grooming.

 I worked in the advertising industry in Austin.
 I always liked working with consumers and solving problems for and with them in creative ways, so becoming more involved in UX seemed like a natural step for me.
 Learning more about other people’s lives and stepping into the shoes of others for a living is a joy to me.